awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 A list is similar to a JSON array\.
 There are no restrictions on the data types that can be stored in a list element, and the elements in a list element do not have to be of the same type\.

-The following example shows a list that contains two strings and a number:
+The following example shows a list that contains two strings and a number\.

 ```
 FavoriteThings: ["Cookies", "Coffee", 3.14159]